omicscodeathon/mendel_t1d/README.md

 # Exploring the Causal Effect of Omega-3 Fatty acid  Levels on Risk of Type 1 Diabetes: A Mendelian Randomization Study

 ## Background
 Type 1 diabetes mellitus (T1D) is a chronic autoimmune disease characterized by the destruction of insulin-producing pancreatic beta cells and an ensuing lack of or low insulin.
-Previous research on risk factors for diabetes have shown that abnormalities in serum levels of essential trace elements may be associated with T1D.
-As demonstrated by previous studies, zinc metabolism appears to be altered in prediabetes and diabetes indicating its likely role in the pathophysiology of  T1D.
-While observational studies have been instrumental in decoding the association between zinc deficiency and diabetes, these studies are limited by potential confounders and reverse causality.
-A limited number of randomized controlled trials (RCTs) investigating glycemic control and zinc supplementation have been conducted.
-However, there’s a lack of agreement on the effect of zinc on glycemic control.
-An alternative approach to inferring causality between exposures and outcomes is Mendelian randomization (MR).
-MR studies use genetic variants that serve as a robust proxy for an environmentally modifiable exposure in order to make causal inferences about the outcome.
+The burden of T1D is vast and as of 2021, an estimated 8.4 million people were living with the disease across the globe.
+It is predicted that by 2040, this number could increase to up to 17.4 million people.
+Despite nearly a century of insulin therapy for alleviating hyperglycaemia and the accompanying symptoms of T1D, no therapies exist to treat the underlying etiopathology of the disease.
+As evidenced by several studies, dietary interventions could offer a cost-effective approach to lowering the risk of T1D.
+The role of fatty acid status in the development of T1D has been of notable interest to researchers.
+Particularly, adequate dietary intake of omega-3 fatty acids (ω-3) has been reported to be associated with reduced risk of developing T1D.
+Given the inconclusive evidence from observational studies and RCTs, we conducted a Mendelian randomization (MR) study to explore the relationship between omega-3 fatty acids  intake and T1D.

 ## Project description
 This project uses MR to investigate the causal effect of omega-3 levels on risk of Type 1 diabetes mellitus using genetic variants from Genome-wide association study (GWAS) summary statistics.

 ## Getting started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for your own analysis.
 #### Prerequisites
 To run this project, you will need:
 * R software (version 4.0 or later)